middlebury/college-handbook/content/i-policies-for-all/health-safety/minors-on-campus.md

 \*Inappropriate touching, including but not limited to contact with the minor’s buttocks, groin, breasts, mouth, or genitals, or where the minor is required or encouraged to have inappropriate contact with the buttocks, groin, breasts, mouth or genitals of another

-\*Harassment, Sexual misconduct, domestic violence, dating violence, stalking or related retaliation as defined by Middlebury’s [Non-Discrimination Policy](/assets/smdvs-prior-to-8-14-2020.pdf).
+\*Harassment, sexual misconduct, domestic violence, dating violence, stalking or related retaliation as defined by Middlebury’s [Non-Discrimination Policy](https://www.middlebury.edu/handbook/pages/i-policies-for-all/non-discrim-policies/b-1-a-non-discrimination-policy/).

 \*Hazing as defined by Middlebury’s [Policy Against Hazing](/pages/ii-ug-college-policies/ug-policies/res-life-conduct-policies/hazing-policy).